d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 # Naive Bayes Classification
 :label:`sec_naive_bayes`

 Before we worry about complex optimization algorithms or GPUs, we can already deploy our first classifier, relying only on simple statistical estimators and our understanding of conditional independence.
 Learning is all about making assumptions.
-If we want to classify a new data point that we've never seen before we have to make some assumptions about which data points are similar to each other.
+If we want to classify a new data point that we have never seen before we have to make some assumptions about which data points are similar to each other.
 The naive Bayes classifier, a popular and remarkably simple algorithm, assumes all features are independent of each other to simplify the computation.
 In this chapter, we will apply this model to recognize characters in images.

 Let us first import libraries and modules.
 Especially, we import `d2l`, which now contains the function `use_svg_display` we defined in :numref:`sec_prob`.